Radar-Camera Fusion for Object Detection and Semantic Segmentation in Autonomous Driving: A Comprehensive Review: Fusion Methodologies

 \subsubsection{Feature-level Fusion}

 In feature-level fusion (also called middle-level fusion), features extracted from separate radar data and camera images are combined at an intermediate stage in deep learning-based fusion networks, as shown in Fig. \ref{fig:fusion-level}(c).
 In \cite{chadwick2019distant}, features from both radar and camera branches are generated by ResNet \cite{he2016deep} blocks and then fused by concatenation and addition operations.
 CenterFusion \cite{nabati2021centerfusion} detects objects by locating their center points in the image using CenterNet \cite{zhou2019objects}.
 After that, it utilizes a frustum-based association strategy to accurately match radar detections with objects in the image, generating radar-based feature maps to augment the image features.
-Chang~\etal~\cite{chang2020spatial} introduced the attention mechanism for weighting different positions of the feature maps.
-Specifically, they applied a Spatial Attention Fusion (SAF) block to merge the feature maps from radar and camera.
+SAF-FCOS \cite{chang2020spatial} introduces the attention mechanism for weighting different positions of the feature maps.
+Specifically, it utilizes a Spatial Attention Fusion (SAF) block to merge the feature maps from radar and camera.
 In the SAF block, the radar image's feature maps are encoded as a spatial attention weight matrix, which is then applied to all channels to re-weight the feature maps extracted by the camera sensor.
+BIRANet \cite{yadav2020radar+} uses Concurrent Spatial and Channel Squeeze \& Excitation (scSE) blocks \cite{roy2018concurrent} to highlight important spatial features and significant channels.
+The scSE block acts as attention and adaptively boosts activation of areas where radar point clouds are present while suppressing activation at other locations.
+This boosted feature map is then fused with the image feature map to improve the performance of the detection network.
+Considering feature maps that provide enhanced spatial and channel-wise information, BIRANet exhibits the capability to detect small objects that SAF fails to identify, as illustrated by the detector heatmaps shown in Figure \ref{fig:heatmap}.
 In fact, attention maps can be generated from various sensors.
 Bijelic~\etal~\cite{bijelic2020seeing} extended the sensors to RGB camera, gated camera, LiDAR and radar by transforming all sensor data into uniform image coordinates.
 The feature maps of different sensors are then superimposed together by concatenation and multiplied with the sigmoid-processed entropy map for the final feature output.

 For feature-level fusion, it is possible to design appropriate feature extractors for each modality according to its specific characteristics.
 Neural networks can also learn features jointly across modalities, making them complementary to each other.
 However, it is worth noting that feature extraction and feature fusion do not address scenarios where camera sensors become unreliable \cite{kim2020low}.